hurwitzlab/planet-microbe-datapackages/HOT_Delong_metatranscriptomes/README.md

 Minor corrections were done in order to help the use of the metadata :
--the field "sample_name" was parsed to retrieve the depth and HOT cruise name
+-the field "sample_name" was parsed to retrieve the depth and HOT cruise name -the longitude values for the first four samples were changed from (positive) 158 to -158

 ## samples_paper
 Papers reporting the results obtained for these samples were parsed for additional information.
 Importantly, filtration cutoff sizes were retrieved from the method of these papers.